GO WEST – A ROAD TRIP IN THE HEART OF THE FJORDS

 Fjærland is located deep in the Fjærlandsfjord.

 The trip continues to Utvik, over the mountain to Byrkjelo and Skei in Jølster.
 From here you should drive for approx 15 minutes to Astruptunet Museum where the famous painter Nikolai Astrup lived and worked.
 This is now a museum where they also have a gallery with paintings by Astrup and is really worth a visit.
-Then continue to Fjærland.
-Here you have the Norwegian Glacier Museum where you can have a look at the 3-dimensional movie.
-Subjects are the Jostedalsbreen Glacier, glaciers in general, and glacier climbing.
-Take a Glacier Tour and visit the Norwegian Book Town.
-A great place to stay is Fjærland Fjordstove Hotel.

-From Fjærland to Sogndal
+From Fjærland to Sogndal in the heart of the Sognefjord

 Between Fjærland and Sogndal, you can explore the Sogndalsdalen Valley and the Anestølen Mountain Pasture where you can buy homemade goat´s cheese during summer.
 Below you can see a video from Vatnasete in the Sogndalsdalen Valley between Fjærland and Sogndal.